antrea-io/antrea/docs/policy-only.md

 To satisfy the above requirements, Antrea needs no knowledge of Pod's network configurations nor of underlying CNI network, it simply needs to program the following OVS flows on the OVS bridge:

 1. A default ARP responder flow that answers any ARP request.
 Its sole purpose is so that a Pod can resolve its neighbors, and the Pod therefore can generate traffic to these neighbors.
 1. A L3 flow for each local Pod that routes IP packets to that Pod if packets' destination IP matches that of the Pod.
-1. A L3 fow that routes all other IP packets to host network via ``antrea-gw0 `` interface.
+1. A L3 flow that routes all other IP packets to host network via `antrea-gw0` interface.

 These flows together handle all Pod traffic patterns.